openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 # Install and Configure Intel® Distribution of OpenVINO™ Toolkit for Linux {#openvino_docs_install_guides_installing_openvino_linux}

-> **NOTE**: With the 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.
-If you want to develop or optimize your models with OpenVINO, see [Install OpenVINO Development Tools](installing-model-dev-tools.md) for detailed steps.
+> **NOTE**: Since the OpenVINO™ 2022.1 release, the following development tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter are not part of the installer.
+These tools are now only available on [pypi.org](https://pypi.org/project/openvino-dev/).

 ## System Requirements